DuendeInexistente/HorsePnPThing/README.md

 ### Reasoning: {#reasoning}

-All pony related PnP games are merely modifications of more popular systems, something I want to fix.
+Originally, my project was to make a P&P game from scratch.
+However, it changed pretty quickly-- I decided I'd make the systems setting-agnostic, so that anyone could make a system in any setting.

 ### Goals: {#goals}

 *   Simplicity, mostly focusing in roleplaying over simulation.
     *   Related to this, all species should be available to the players.
 *   Giving a variety of elements for the players to build settings in.
-    *   For this reasons, there is no "Canon" setting[^hawk]-- I will instead give a barebones modules the players can use to build their own, mostly taken from the fandom[^pen].
+    *   For this reasons, there is no "Canon" setting-- I will instead give a barebones modules the players can use to build their own.
-*   To provide a system that allows for non-violent solutions to conflict[^home], for obvious reasons.
+*   To provide a system that allows for non-violent solutions to conflict[^home], as not everyone wants to be a slayer of foes.

-[^hawk]: Other than _the_ canon setting, of course.
-It’ll be a sort of base, and only contain strictly canonical elements.
-The system will still be made in such a way that non-pony settings can be added with ease.

 [^pen]: Proper credit will be given in the manner of abundant footnotes.